Bitcoin is not the only cryptocurrency you will see in the market.

 In this article, I will explain everything you need to know about alternate crypto coins (Altcoins), and their effects on the entire crypto world.

-The term itself was formed from two words: ‘alt’ and ‘coin’ – with altcoins meaning alternative cryptocurrencies.
+The term itself was formed from two words: ‘alt’ and ‘coin’, thus altcoins meaning alternative cryptocurrencies.

 These are generally marketed as being strong alternatives to the popularly known crypto-coins, as they seem to tackle its limitations.